AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 You can  browse the product catalog or use the full-text search field to find products.
 ![product type](assets/asset-finder-search.png)

-Products can be droppen on components that support product drops (example product teaser, product carousel) on directly on the page which automatically creates a product teaser component.
+Products can be dropped on components that support product drops (example product teaser, product carousel) on directly on the page which automatically creates a product teaser component.

-## Product & Category pickers
+## Product and Category Pickers {#pickers}

 If product and category data is required in commerce components or AEM back-office dialogs, AEM authors can use pickers which are UI elements to comfortably search and select product catalog data.